queryluke/masseffect-5e-pdf/completed/adept.md

 version of it.
 You select one of the advancement options listed in the spell description.
 Whenever you cast the spell, you cast the advanced version of it.
 You can only learn one advancement for each spell.

-#### Spellcasting Ability

-Adepts have an L5x biotic implant which requires conscious control over their nervous system.
-As an Adept, you use your Wisdom whenever a spell refers to your spellcasting ability.
-In addition, you use your Wisdom modifier when setting the saving throw DC for a biotic spell you cast and when making an attack roll with one.

-__Spell save DC__ = 8 + your proficiency bonus + your Wisdom modifier

-__Spell attack modifier__ = your proficiency bonus + your Wisdom modifier

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 1 | CLASSES</div>

 \page

 <div class='classTable wide'>
 ##### Adept